The Scholar Graph Becomes the Agent Memory Layer

 The second risk is benchmark circularity.
 If the same kind of LLM that extracts the graph also judges the graph-enhanced answer, evaluation needs stronger controls: human spot checks, adversarial samples, evidence-span review, judge disagreement audits, and baseline parity on retrieved context.

 The third risk is corpus governance.
 Scientific papers carry copyright, licensing, version, withdrawal, correction, and provenance constraints.
 A million-paper graph is not only a technical object; it is a permissions surface.
-The dataset access gate I observed is not a problem by itself, but it means public claims about release need to be paired with concrete reuse terms.
+The dataset access gate visible on Hugging Face is not a problem by itself, but it means public claims about release need to be paired with concrete reuse terms.

 The right conclusion is therefore narrow.
 Agents-K1 shows that research agents need a memory layer organized around evidence, provenance, and graph operations.
 It does not make the graph true.
 It makes the graph inspectable enough that truth claims can be checked.